 Most splashbacks can be wiped down very easily.
 Some, however, do require proper care and specialist cleaning products.
 Ask the installer about care and maintenance document, so that you know well in advance how you are going to clean your splashback.
 If you choose tiles, make sure you remember to clean the grout, too.
 Grout gets a lot of dirt in, and it can build up and become a real problem for the looks of your kitchen.

 Before making the final decision on the material you are going to use for your splashback ask about the warranty.
-While some products are backed up by 7-10 years warranty, Durallo Splashbacks and Panels have a lifetime warranty on all certified installations.

 While the function of a kitchen splashback is quite basic, the right choice of the material for it will enhance your kitchen’s appearance immeasurably and make a real statement.
 Choose well!